Ambipolar diffusion velocity and magnetic field evolution in magnetar core: Generalised theoretical approach: Charged particles motion in equilibrium

-In general, the equation can be solved having all the terms present theoretically by numerical technique for a given magnetic field profile inside the star.
-However, in real case, the interior of the star cools down, and with going down of temperature, different processes happen to be dominant as well as the matter property changes.
+However, in real cases, the interior of the star cools down, and with going down of temperature, different processes happen to be dominant as well as the matter property changes.
 Therefore, the matter property and the surrounding conditions select some of the terms of the eq. (\ref{strsumpedeffnaccsfgen}) naturally and discards the rest.
-Consequently, in realistic case procedure to solve for ambipolar velocity becomes easier for different situations prevailing inside the core of the star.
+Consequently, in a realistic case procedure to solve for ambipolar velocity becomes easier for different situations prevailing inside the core of the star.
+The special cases are discussed theoretically in the following sections.